villeverkkonen/openrsc-exp-tracker/README.md

 ### Steps to run locally:
 1. Docker needs to be installed
 2. Run `./start.sh` in project root
-3. Open `localhost:9000` from your browser (first load takes about 20 seconds per player)
+3. Open `localhost:9000` from your browser
+4. Access database inside Docker Container by opening `localhost:5050` from your browser and logging ing to the PgAdmin with:
+    - Username: pgadmin4@pgadmin.org
+    - Password: admin

 ### Running without Docker:
 1. From project root `cd client`